 Are There Cases Where You Recommend That Your Clients Not File For Bankruptcy?

-There are many circumstances when the filing of a Bankruptcy case is not a recommended option to resolve a client’s debts or the decision to delay filing for a defined period of time is advisable.
-For example, one instance is when a Debtor is required to propose a Chapter 13 plan to pay creditors 100% of the debt, when the disposable income available to fund Plan payments is insufficient.
+There are circumstances that bankruptcy will not be a viable option for you.
+For example, if you were to enter a Chapter 13 plan and find that you must pay your creditors 100% of the debt, it wouldn’t be a feasible plan, so the court wouldn’t confirm it.
 A Court could determine that the Plan is not feasible and rule that the Chapter 13 Plan can not be confirmed.

 Another common circumstance arises when the primary debts of the individual are non-dischargeable tax debt and domestic support obligations.
 The costs and expense of filing a case would can defeat the primary objective of discharging debt to be achieved by completing the case.
 Additionally, when a temporary increase in income is received as a result of an annual bonus, it may be advantageous to delay filing for bankruptcy.
 This strategy is recommended to attempt to satisfy the means test of Chapter 7 affected by the sudden increase in income.
 These bumps in pay may arise from bonuses or withdrawals from retirement accounts that are taxable income..